RichardBrayCourses/frontend01-introduction/README.md

 # Clone this repo

-- Open the course repo in GitHub
+- Open the course repo on the GitHub website
 - Click on the green "Code" button
 - copy the HHTPS address of the repo
 - Open Visual Studio Code